mdalikazi/FoursquareApp/README.md

 ### How do I get set up? ###

 * You need to use your own Google API keys for debug and release.
-My keys are restricted to use with my keystore.
+* Use your own keystore to sign the APK.

 ### Who do I talk to? ###